-Three suspensions with the same t_i , but with different values of c_i , are shown in Fig. 6.7.
+Three suspensions with the same t_i , but with different values of c_i , are shown in Fig. 7.7.
 We see that, as expected, the same amount of vehicle roll angle φ_i^s yields different camber variations (tire roll angle φ_i^p not considered).
+In all cases the roll angle is due to a left turn.
+Camber variations are negative in the first case.

-6.2.6 Steer Angles
+7.2.6 Steer Angles

-According to (3.198) and taking into account (6.15), we obtain the following (approximate, but very good) expressions for the steering angles of the two wheels of the same axle
+According to (3.210) and taking into account (7.15), we obtain the following (approximate, but very good) expressions for the steering angles of the two wheels of the same axle which are, obviously, functions of the steering wheel rotation δ_v imposed by the driver and, possibly, of the lateral acceleration $\tilde{a}y = ur$.